 Besides operating I am involved in other amateur radio activities;

 * I am the author of the QST Magazine and ARRL Web site article on the annual 10 Meter contest.

 * I am the keeper of the all time records for the W7 QSO Party.

-* During 2014 I am the Idaho coordinator for W1AW activation in the ARRL's Centennial QSO Party.
+* During 2014 I was the Idaho coordinator for W1AW activation in the ARRL's Centennial QSO Party.

 You must be logged in to file a report on this page

 Book Totals: 187 qso's 133 confirmed Get a free logbook at QRZ.COM